As bizarre as it may sound, blue Maine Coon cats really do exist!

-If either of the kittens parents have a dominant color or pattern, like bi-color, tabby, smoke or shaded etc, the kitten will have these colors or patterns too, because these dominant characteristics cannot skip a generation.
+If either of the kitten’s parents has a dominant color or pattern, like bi-color, tabby, smoke or shaded, etc, the kitten will have these colors or patterns too, because these dominant characteristics cannot skip a generation.

 Should the parents have two recessive colors (e.g. blue and cream etc), they will not produce a litter of dominant colors such as red or black.

 Finally, although less common, parti-color cats such as blue-cream, calico, and tortie can be male.
 This is less usual though since the majority of parti-color cats are female.